A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Monitoring Recommendations

-• Enable crash reporting and analyze Mozilla crash dumps for evidence of memory corruption
+• Enable crash reporting and forward Firefox/Thunderbird crash dumps to a central location for review.

 How to Mitigate CVE-2025-4919